Getting Into Consulting as a PhD: Complete Guide (2026)

 How Should PhDs Answer "Why Consulting?" and "Why This Firm?"

-Strong reasons PhD candidates give for pursuing consulting include:
+Strong reasons PhD candidates give include:

-- You want to apply your problem solving skills to real-world business challenges with immediate impact.
+• You want to apply your problem solving skills to real-world business challenges with immediate impact

-- You value structured career development and mentorship.
+• You value structured career development and mentorship

 What Does the PhD Consulting Interview Process Look Like?

-What Happens in First-Round Interviews?
+What Happens in First Round Interviews?

-What Happens in Final-Round Interviews?
+What Happens in Final Round Interviews?

 How Long Does It Take to Get Your Offer?